You Can Dance: Critical reception

-Timothy Green from The Miami Herald said that "[The album has] got a good beat and you can dance to it.
-Madonna's new album isn't really new, but rather a collection of danceable hits, remixed by club deejays masterful at that peculiar art of taking the artists' work, track by track, and reconstructing it.
-Most such remixes become 12-inch dance singles, and You Can Dance, is basically a compilation of these.
-The remixes sound fresh and gives a new outlook on the already famous and popular songs."
-However, Daniel Brogan from the same newspaper praised the album, saying that "Madonna has brought a new joy to the people buying gifts for Christmas, as You Can Dance is a fun-filled, fast-paced retrospective that will burn the dance floor till New Year."
-Richard Harrington from The Washington Post called the album "an energetic collection of extended dance remixes, that will surely be the highlight of the party crowds flocking around the town."
-John Milward from USA Today felt that "although the remixes sound a little exhaustive, its nevertheless party time with Madonna's album."
-Jan DeKnock from the Chicago Tribune was not impressed with the album, calling it calculative.
+Timothy Green from The Miami Herald said that "Madonna's new album isn't really new, but rather a collection of danceable hits, remixed by club deejays masterful at that peculiar art of taking the artists' work, track by track, and reconstructing it."
+He also said that "the remixes sound fresh" and that they gave "a new outlook on the already famous and popular songs."
+Daniel Brogan from the same newspaper also praised the album, saying that "Madonna has brought a new joy to the people buying gifts for Christmas, as You Can Dance is a fun-filled, fast-paced retrospective that will burn the dance floor till New Year."
+In a retrospective review, Stephen Thomas Erlewine from AllMusic said that You Can Dance "keeps the spotlight on her first record."
+He also noted at "some of this now sounds dated—these are quite clearly extended mixes from the mid 80s—but that's part of its charm, and it all holds together quite well.
+Not essential, but fun."